Feed and Supplement Correctly

 GASTRO PRO

-Wear and/or tooth loss associated with age are detrimental to prehension, mastication and salivation.
-Insufficient chewing and salivation promotes the arrival of larger particles to the intestinal lumen, hindering enzymatic and microbiota action, which compromises digestive efficiency.
+Age-related tooth wear and/or loss are detrimental to gripping, chewing and salivation.
+Insufficient chewing and salivation promote the arrival of larger particles into the intestinal lumen, hindering the action of enzymes and microbiota, which compromises digestive efficiency.

-Complementary forage and concentrated feeds may ensure or complement the senior horse's diet.
+Complementary forage and concentrate foods can ensure or complement the diet of senior horses.

 ALFABEET